cicidi/product-sales-prediction/README.md

 ### D.2  Model Context Protocol

-Model-Centric Protocol (MCP) is a tool invocation interface provided for large language models ( LLMs), enabling AI models to call various functions through a standardized protocol, such as product sales analysis and sales prediction.
+Model-Context Protocol (MCP) is a tool invocation interface provided for large language models ( LLMs), enabling AI models to call various functions through a standardized protocol, such as product sales analysis and sales prediction.
 This API design follows a tool-centric approach, modularizing system functions into independently